-Suppliers with high risk supply chains may be required by the Authority to complete the Modern Slavery Assessment Tool (MSAT), updating their response regularly with any changes.
+Suppliers with high-risk supply chains may be required by the Authority to complete the Modern Slavery Assessment Tool (MSAT), updating their response regularly with any changes.
+Where required, this must be done prior to contract award.

 The Supplier must work pro-actively with the Authority to address actions highlighted by the MSAT report generated by the assessment to agreed timescales throughout the life of the contract.